Croeso!

 • It’s known as Cymraeg (pronounced Kumreyeg), and is a language with entirely regular and phonetic spelling – although you wouldn’t necessarily know it to look at a word like ‘Llanfairpwllgwyngyllgogerychwyrndrobwll-llantysiliogogogoch’ (the longest place name in Wales - shortened by locals to Llanfair PG).
 Most Welsh words are a lot shorter, and once you know the rules, you can learn to read and pronounce Welsh fairly easily.

-• The Welsh language has been in daily use in Wales for centuries.
-Although it’s heard mainly in Wales, the language is also spoken in Y Wladfa, the Welsh colony in Patagonia, Argentina.
+• The language has been in daily use in Wales for centuries.
+Although it’s mainly heard here, the language is also spoken in Y Wladfa, the Welsh colony in Patagonia, Argentina.
 You’ll also find Welsh speakers elsewhere within the UK, and in the USA, Canada, Australia and New Zealand.

 • Cymraeg is a living language, used in conversation by thousands and heard throughout Wales.
 Legislation including the Welsh Language Act 1993, the Government of Wales Act 1998 and the Welsh Language (Wales) Measure 2011 ensure that the Welsh and English languages are treated equally.
 Public bodies are required to prepare and implement a Welsh language scheme.
 Local councils and the Welsh Government use Welsh as an official language, issuing literature and publicity in Welsh as well as in English.
 Road signs in Wales are in both languages, and include the Welsh versions of place names.